xwp/vip-site-template/readme.md

 **Important:** This section can be deleted once you've completed the initial setup from the VIP Go Site template.

+The site project generated from this template is designed to be hosted under the [WP VIP GitHub organization](https://github.com/wpcomvip) which is why it uses Travis for deployments since VIP repositories currently don't support GitHub actions.

 ### VIP Platform Configuration

 The following configuration must be requested from VIP Go to use this site repository: